Black metal: Psychedelic black metal

 Psychedelic black metal is a subgenre of black metal which employs the usage of psychedelic elements.
 Notable acts include Oranssi Pazuzu, Nachtmystium, Deafheaven, Woe, Amesoeurs, and In the Woods....

 Raw black metal

 Raw black metal is a subgenre that seeks to amplify the primitive qualities of the second wave of black metal, by giving priority to its lo-fi production values.
 To achieve this, bands under this style usually emphasize the usage of higher-pitches in their guitar sound and vocals, while employing techniques such as tremolo picking and blast beats more often.
 Its imagery is often associated with dystopic and minimalistic tendencies.
-Notable bands include Gorgoroth and Darkthrone.
+The style was pioneered by Ildjarn, with other notable bands including Gorgoroth and Darkthrone.

 Symphonic black metal

 Symphonic black metal is a style of black metal that incorporates symphonic and orchestral elements.
 This may include the usage of instruments found in symphony orchestras (piano, violin, cello, flute and keyboards), "clean" or operatic vocals and guitars with less distortion.